code0monkey1/clean-architecture-typescript-learn/README.md

             ]
     ```

 1. Next we specify the folders that we want to be included for the compilation process during `development`, and  the `build` phase.
+During the development phase , it makes sense to include the `test` files for compilation , but this should be excluded in the `build` phase , as test files are not useful for deployment purposes.